Divi Tips #148

 • Set size and position.

-The big positive point I have noted is that the key points are carefully kept in the right places when moving.
-Honestly, during my test, I was convinced that it was going to be a disaster in the mobile version and that we would have to put each point back with the help of the Divi response options or media queries...
+The big positive point I noted was that the key points are carefully kept in the right places when moving.
+Honestly, during my test, I was convinced that it was going to be a disaster in the mobile version and that each point would have to be replaced using the Divi response options or media queries...
 But no, it's automatic and it's very good news!

 Advanced Navigation Menu Module (DonDivi Nav Menu)

-The Divi native menu module is not equipped with many options, which is why you will certainly be satisfied with the DonDivi Nav Menu module!
+The Divi Native Menu module does not have many options, which is why you will certainly be satisfied with the DonDivi Nav Menu module!

 dondivi nav menu